feelgreatfoodie/bubbles-api/README.md

 *NEVER* wait until your project deadline to test deployment.
 Deploy early an often, even if your project is not complete, so you can take care of problems as they arise.

+If you don't have the Heroku CLI installed type `brew install heroku` and then you are good to go.

 ### 6a.
 Setup files in your repo for Heroku.

 Tell Heroku which version of node to use.
 First, find out the version of node that you are running byt typing the following on the command prompt: